lozadaOmr/gsmarena-scraper/README.md

 Compile data from the database row and put it in a csv file.
 Results can be found inside results/dbname.csv

     $ python compile.py [-h] [--scheme SCHEME] [-u USERNAME] [-w PASSWORD] [-H HOST] [-P PORT] [-d DATABASE]

+##Development
+Put your URL generator with validation in managers/urls.py while Scraper utils in managers/scrapers.py